 We’ve all heard a story like this: A 40-something celebrity gets pregnant with twins.
 But these headlines may be giving false hope to women who wait until later in life to start a family.
 National Infertility Awareness Week in April, aims to increase knowledge about infertility and clarify some common misconceptions.
 Alexis Kim, M.D., a fertility expert from the Palo Alto Medical Foundation (PAMF), helps shed light on common myths about age and fertility.

 Myth: A woman can easily get pregnant well into her 40s.

 “This is one of the most common misconceptions about fertility: that a woman can easily get pregnant in her 40s,” Dr. Kim says.
 “The decline in a woman’s fertility starts to become more noticeable in her mid 30s or sometimes even earlier.
 By the time she is in her 40s, it is significantly harder for her to conceive.”
 Read More about The Truth About Age and Fertility

 Some women experience “hot flashes” when they begin menopause, which is when their menstrual cycle comes to an end.
 Hot flashes are sudden onsets of overheating—most commonly on the face, neck and chest.
 These onsets can cause a red flush to appear on the skin, and in some women they cause perspiration accompanied by a rapid heartbeat or chills.
 In this blog post, Palo Alto Medical Foundation internist Amy S. Brendel, M.D., answers some of the questions you may have about hot flashes.
-Read More about Hot Flashes: Is It Just Me, or Is It Getting Warm in Here?
+Read More about Hot Flashes: What to Know

 Two years ago, Gwen realized that while her job as director of constituent communications at U.C.
 Santa Cruz was rewarding, she wanted more in her life: she wanted a family.
 She’d been dating, but hadn’t found her soul mate.